pglezen/dpx5cjwt/readme.md

 than 4kb.  (cURL, however, will not complain.)
 So if your JWT is already fat with a few dozen claims, an `x5c` header may push it over the 4kb threshold.
-This was the case for my scenario so I ultimately abandoned this.
+This was the case for my scenario; so I ultimately abandoned this.

 ## Design